How to compare two empirical distributions

 png

-Methods based on probability densities
+Methods based on probability densities Link to heading

 The above methods only require the underlying sample data (data_a etc).
 There are host of methods that instead require the probability density function (PDF) of those data to be estimated.
 We can relatively easily approximate these using NumPy’s histogram method (which is effectively what we were doing when we plotted the distributions as histograms above).
 Here we normalise the PDFs to sum to 1, but we don’t strictly need to do this when passing them to SciPy, as this is usually taken care of internally.
 Still, it’s a good practice to get into (especially if you are coding your own test, like we do later).